 About Sleep Apnea Treatment

 Sleep apnea can reveal its presence in a number of ways, and each patient may have a unique combination of symptoms.
 If you experience any of the following recurring sleep apnea symptoms, please feel free to contact us.
 Dr. Brien Hsu is the only dentist in Rancho Cucamonga that has been board certified by the American Board of Dental Sleep Medicine.
+In addition he is the first dentist from the USC School of Dentistry to publish an article in the prestigious Journal of Clinical Sleep Medicine.
+Many of his patients who cannot tolerate CPAP therapy have benefited from his specially designed oral appliances, which helps maintain airway patency.

 Sleep Apnea Symptoms: